 - Summary of Benefits and Coverage: Individuals have the right to get a plain language summary (called a Summary of Benefits and Coverage, or SBC) of a health plan's benefits to help them better understand the plan's coverage and compare plans.
 Plans must provide the SBC when a person is shopping for coverage, when there is a major change in benefits, or anytime a person asks for it.

-Learn more about health insurance protections under the ACA which affect people with diabetes by reading our fact sheet "Health Insurance Update: Protections for People with Diabetes" or by calling 1-800-DIABETES (800-342-2383).
+Learn more about health insurance protections under the ACA which affect people with diabetes by reading our fact sheet "Health Insurance Update: Protections for People with Diabetes" or you can obtain the fact sheet by calling 1-800-DIABETES (800-342-2383).
 You can also learn more at www.healthcare.gov.

 New Requirement for Large Employers

-As a result of the ACA, effective in 2015, large employers (those with 100 or more full-time equivalent employees) will have to pay a penalty if they do not offer health coverage to their full-time employees and have at least one full-time employee receive a tax credit to purchase coverage in the Health Insurance Marketplace.
+As a result of the ACA, in 2016, large employers (those with 50 or more full-time equivalent employees) will have to pay a penalty if they do not offer health coverage or offer coverage to fewer than 95% of their full-time employees and their dependent children, and have at least one full-time employee receive a tax credit to purchase coverage in the Health Insurance Marketplace.

-In addition, starting in 2015, if a large employer does not offer coverage to full-time employees that is considered to be adequate and affordable, and at least one full-time employee receives a tax credit to purchase coverage in the Health Insurance Marketplace, the employer must pay a penalty.
-Only employees who don’t have an offer of coverage considered to be adequate and affordable, and who meet certain income requirements, will be eligible for financial help to buy a plan in the new Health Insurance Marketplace.
-In 2016, this requirement will apply to employers with 50 or more full-time equivalent employees.
+In addition, if a large employer does not offer coverage to full-time employees that is considered to be adequate and affordable, and at least one full-time employee receives a tax credit to purchase coverage in the Health Insurance Marketplace, the employer must pay a penalty.
+Only employees who don't have an offer of coverage considered to be adequate and affordable, and who meet certain income requirements, will be eligible for financial help to buy a plan in the Health Insurance Marketplace.

 Learn more about large employer requirements at www.healthcare.gov.